nasa-petal/PeTaL/README.md

   * Documentation.
 If nothing gets added to this directory, you're doing it right.

+## Legacy Code

+For Flask version of PeTaL as it existed in 2019, see the /legacy/ directory

 ## Authors

 * **Vik Shyam** - *Project Lead*